-I’ve for MVC Turbine, this post is a continuation on that concept, except with views as embedded resources.
+I’ve blogged in the past about the extensible component model for MVC Turbine, this post is a continuation on that concept, except with views as embedded resources.

 Virtual Path Provider: The Secret Sauce